Israeli–Palestinian conflict: Palestinian refugees

-Palestinian refugees are people who lost both their homes and means of livelihood as a result of the 1948 Arab–Israeli conflict and the 1967 Six-Day War.
+Palestinian refugees lost both their homes and means of livelihood as a result of the 1948 Arab–Israeli conflict and the 1967 Six-Day War.
 The number of Palestinians who were expelled or fled from Israel was estimated at 711,000 in 1949.
-The descendants of all refugees (not just Palestinian refugees) are considered by the UN to also be refugees.
+Between 350,000 and 400,000 Palestinians were displaced during the 1967 Arab–Israeli war.
+According to the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the descendants of those expelled during the Nakba are also considered refugees and that this principle is not unique to Palestinians.
+Critics consider that the conferral of the refugee status to the descendants of the original refugees perpetuates the refugee crisis.
+According to Albanese and Takkenberg, the practice follows the international norms.
 As of 2010 there are 4.7 million Palestinian refugees.
-Between 350,000 and 400,000 Palestinians were displaced during the 1967 Arab–Israeli war.

 A third of the refugees live in recognized refugee camps in Jordan, Lebanon, Syria, the West Bank and the Gaza Strip.
 The remainder live in and around the cities and towns of these host countries.
 Most Palestinian refugees were born outside Israel and are not allowed to live in any part of historic Palestine.

-Israel has since 1948 prevented the return of Palestinian refugees and refused any settlement permitting their return except in limited cases.
+Since 1948, Israel has prevented the return of Palestinian refugees and refused any settlement permitting their return except in limited cases.
 On the basis of the Universal Declaration of Human Rights and UN General Assembly Resolution 194, Palestinians claim the right of refugees to return to the lands, homes and villages where they lived before being driven into exile in 1948 and 1967.
 Arafat himself repeatedly assured his American and Israeli interlocutors at Camp David that he primarily sought the principle of the right of return to be accepted, rather than the full right of return, in practice.

 Palestinian and international authors have justified the right of return of the Palestinian refugees on several grounds:

 Several scholars included in the broader New Historians argue that the Palestinian refugees fled or were chased out or expelled by the actions of the Haganah, Lehi and Irgun, Zionist paramilitary groups.
 A number have also characterized this as an ethnic cleansing.
 The New Historians cite indications of Arab leaders' desire for the Palestinian Arab population to stay put.